IBM/ELM-Python-Client/elmclient/examples/OSLCQUERY.md

 If your DN application is not on context root /rm then use the -A option for example for context root /rm1 and gc on /gc1, then add the option `-A rm:rm1,gc:gc1`

 Use the typesystem report to see all the shapes, properties and enumeration names in your project: add `-typesystemreport file.html` to the commandline.
 Note not all properties are queryable.

+If the title of a module (or anything) includes a double-quote " then you have to escape it with \\ and double the quote to "" so it becomes \\"" in the command line.
+For example to find a module with title `A "specification"` use `-q "dcterms:title=""A \\""specification\"""""`

 You can add a filter like `-v rm_nav:parent` to only show results where parent isn't empty - i.e. to get only core artifacts - unfortunately this filters can only be done is by postprocessing the query results so it doesn't speed up the query itself.